temporalio/reference-app-orders-go/docs/process-basic-order.md

    which indicates that the courier has delivered the shipment to the customer.

-Since this order contained a single item, there is only one shipment.
+Since this order contains a single item, there is only one shipment.
 Now that the shipment has been delivered to the customer, processing for both the order and the shipment is complete.
 We recommend you continue exploring the OMS by